Frost-Phoenix/nixos-config/README.md

 Now you will need to choose the host you want.
 It depend on whether you are using a desktop or laptop (or a VM altho it can be really buggy).

+#### 7. Choose whether to install aseprite or not

+To reduce installation time, you can choose to skip installing Aseprite.
+The installation process for Aseprite is time-intensive as it requires compiling over 1100 C++ files from source.

-#### 7. Build the system
+#### 8. Build the system

-Lastly, it will build the system, which includes both the flake config and home-manager config.
+Lastly, it will build the system using [nh](https://github.com/viperML/nh), which includes both the flake config and home-manager config.

 # 👥 Credits